farag2/Sophia-Script-for-Windows/README.md

 <div align="center">
   <h1>Windows 10 Setup Script</h1>

-"Windows 10 Setup Script" is a set of tweaks for OS fine-tuning and automating the routine tasks.
+**"Windows 10 Setup Script" is a set of tweaks for OS fine-tuning and automating the routine tasks** 🏆
 </div>

 ## Core features